Henri Rousseau: Legacy

 Rousseau's work exerted an extensive influence on several generations of avant-garde artists, including Pablo Picasso, Jean Hugo, Fernand Léger, Jean Metzinger, Max Beckmann, and the Surrealists.
-According to Roberta Smith, an art critic writing in The New York Times, "Beckmann’s amazing self-portraits, for example, descend from the brusque, concentrated forms of Rousseau’s portrait of the writer Pierre Loti."
+According to Roberta Smith, an art critic writing in The New York Times, "Beckmann's amazing self-portraits, for example, descend from the brusque, concentrated forms of Rousseau's portrait of the writer Pierre Loti."

 In 1911, a retrospective exhibition of Rousseau's works was shown at the Salon des Indépendants.
-His paintings were also shown at the first Blaue Reiter exhibition.
+His paintings were also shown at the first exhibition of Der Blaue Reiter.
+Rousseau's art was exhibited as naïve art in salons and commercial art galleries alongside art by artists Rousseau did not personally know.
+Rousseau was posthumously promoted by the art dealer Wilhelm Uhde and a collection of naïve art is today curated by the Musée Maillol.

 Critics have noted the influence of Rousseau on Wallace Stevens's poetry.
 See, for instance, Stevens's "Floral Decorations for Bananas" in the collection Harmonium.

-The American poet Sylvia Plath was a great admirer of Rousseau, referencing his art, as well as drawing inspiration from his works in her poetry.
+The US poet Sylvia Plath was a great admirer of Rousseau, referencing his art, as well as drawing inspiration from his works in her poetry.
 The poem, "Yadwigha, on a Red Couch, Among Lilies" (1958), is based upon his painting, The Dream, whilst the poem "Snakecharmer" (1957) is based upon his painting The Snake Charmer.

 The song "The Jungle Line", by Joni Mitchell, is based upon a Rousseau painting.

 Underground comic artist Bill Griffith drew a four-page biographical sketch of Rousseau, A Couch in the Sun, which was included in issue #2 of the Arcade anthology.
 The visual style of Michel Ocelot's 1998 animation film, Kirikou and the Sorceress, is partly inspired by Rousseau, particularly the depiction of the jungle vegetation.
 A Rousseau painting was used as an inspiration for the 2005 animated film Madagascar.

 Rousseau's 1908 painting Fight Between a Tiger and a Buffalo was used as the inspiration for a series of 2021 advertisements concerning the rebrand of Facebook into the metaverse company Meta.